-No cases of sporadic vCJD were reported in humans in 2018.
+No cases of sporadic vCJD were reported in humans in 2019.

-In total, 6,327 cattle were tested, and all were negative for BSE.
+In total, 6,884 cattle were tested, and all were negative for BSE.

-The situation with respect to classic BSE is favourable in Norway, largely due to restricted and controlled import of live animals, meat and bone meal in the past when the disease emerged and spread in Europe, and historical strict regulations on heat treatment and use of meat and bone meal.
+The situation with respect to classic BSE has always been favourable in Norway, largely due to restricted and controlled import of live animals, meat and bone meal in the past when the disease emerged and spread in Europe, and historical strict regulations on heat treatment and use of meat and bone meal.